Medical Billing & Coding Schools Online with Financial Aid

 Certified Professional Coder (CPC) Medical Coding Scholarships and Grants

-Medical Billing Service Review Health and Technology International Scholarship
+Medical Billing Service Review Health and Technology Scholarship

 - Amount: $1,000

-Students who are attending Historically Black Colleges and Universities and earning a degree in an allied health profession can apply for two annual awards from this academic organization.
-Students must demonstrate financial need, provide recommendation letters and a personal essay, and have at least a 2.5 GPA.
+Students attending a Historically Black College or University and pursuing a degree in an allied health profession can apply for one of two awards given annually per member institution.
+Students must demonstrate financial need, provide recommendation letters and a personal essay, and possess a minimum 2.5 GPA.

 - Amount: $500